miniclip/gonsul/README.md

 when provided without providing the previous flag `--repo-url`, Gonsul will try to parse the given absolute path without using GIT.
 This could be useful if you want to use Gonsul as filesystem parser and Consul sync without doing any GIT operations.

+**Note:** This value/path will be used as the the hierarchy path on Consul if no value is given on above `--repo-base-path` which in many cases is not intended.
+Most of the times, we should also use the flag above.

 ### `--consul-url`